Kathleen Yetman Executive Director

 Kelley Villa Market Manager

 Kelley Villa grew up riding her bicycle and gardening in Alameda, California.
+She earned a Bachelor’s degree in American Ethnic Studies from Willamette University in Salem, Oregon.
 In addition to running the weekly Prescott market on Saturdays, she is currently an AmeriCorps VISTA Team Leader for Arizona Serve, a project of Prescott College.
 She loves cooking, social justice, hiking, dogs, and “ugly” vegetables.

 Kalan Inman Assistant Market Manager

 Kalan grew up in the heart of the Silicon Valley: Cupertino, California.
 She earned her Bachelors of Science in Business Management from The University of Phoenix in 2009.
 In August of 2015 she and her family moved to Prescott Valley from Dallas, TX where she worked as part of the management team for a privately owned German food market, called Aldi.
 In addition to working at the market, she is a mother of two and wife of a retired veteran and Prescott College student.
 She also works for Lonesome Valley Brewing.
 She loves all things natural and organic and is currently creating a backyard garden biosystem, whose newest addition is five Orphington chicks!
 She loves her new home in Prescott Valley and looks forward to many years of community involvement.